 1. What type of program best fits my needs?

-The Institute for Field Research offers seven types of archaeology field schools.
+The Institute for Field Research offers several types of field schools in the disciplines of Archaeology, Cultural Anthropology, and Environmental Science.
 Offerings may vary each year, but the following are the different types of programs you may consider:

-Field Archaeology: Like to get down and dirty?
-Gain hands-on field experience with excavation, survey, documentation, analysis, cataloging, and conservation of archaeological sites and materials.
-Adventurous spirit required
+Field Archaeology: Gain hands-on field experience with excavation, survey, documentation, analysis, cataloging, and conservation of archaeological sites and materials.
+Adventurous spirit required.

 Historical Archaeology: For those whom artifacts are simply not enough.
 Study cultures and people of the ancient and more recent past, for which we have detailed written and pictorial records in addition to material remains.

 2. What region of the world is interesting to me?

 One of the important components that should influence student decision is the geographical location of the field school.
-While the discipline of archaeology shares similar methodologies across the world, some regional variations do exist.
+While the field sciences share similar methodologies across the world, some regional variations do exist.
 Furthermore, the cultural histories of a specific region may be more appealing than others.
 Language, food tradition, climate, altitude and latitude are all factors worth considering.

 3. What method or theoretical perspective do I find intriguing?